How mature the child is

-The most important thing to consider is how mature the child is.
-For example, it may be okay to leave a mature 12 year old alone, but not a 13 year old who is not mature.
+It is important to consider the child's maturity.
+It might be acceptable to leave a mature 12 year old alone, but not a 13 year old who isn't mature.

 The National Society for the Prevention of Cruelty to Children (NSPCC) advises that: